Nianzu/Navie/README.md

 ### Misc
 * Consider installing a laser pointer to aid in depth perception of featureless walls. (structured light)
+* move zipties back
+* Motor driver needs to be filed for fit (too tight)
+* Motor driver aleged ineficiencies
+* motor driver size
+* Wheel hub D shaft is not tight enough.
+Radius is good, increase length of D-line

 ## Benchmarks - Depth processing